–FLASHBACK: From Teen Titans Spotlight #16. Batman takes down an escaped Joker (as shown in a random single-panel image).

 104. “Siege” by Archie Goodwin/James Robinson/Marshall Rogers (LOTDK #132-136) August 2000 to December 2000

 I really wish there were more stories from the penthouse year.
 This is a good one.
 Bruce has been in living in the Wayne Enterprises Tower aka Wayne Foundation Building for about nine months, and, for anyone who is interested, writer Archie Goodwin gives us some really profound aperçus into Bruce’s psychology behind wanting to leave Wayne Manor in the first place.
 We also see some wonderful flashbacks to Gotham in the 1920s with Bruce’s grandfather, Jack Wayne, and his ousted young rival, the future mercenary, Colonel Brass.
 I should mention that there is NO Jack Wayne in Bruce’s official family tree.
 Jack would have to be either Bruce’s grandfather Patrick, grandfather Benjamin, or great-grandfather Kenneth.
 It is highly possible, however, that one of these men went by the common nickname “Jack.”
 In “Siege” we also witness the return of Silver St. Cloud (!) as the famous publicist comes back to Gotham to organize a gun convention for the aforementioned Brass.
 However, it turns out Brass is using the gun convention as a front to start an all out war on Gotham.
 This all out war functions as a distraction so Brass can achieve his real goal; revenge against the Wayne family by destroying Wayne Manor.
 Of course, Batman stops the seventy-five-year-old madman, but not before the love of his life, Silver St. Cloud, leaves yet again.
 At the conclusion of “Siege,” Bruce decides it’s time to move back into Wayne Manor and does so.
-There is also a notable flashback sequence in “Seige” to the infamous masquerade scene where Thomas Wayne wears the original Bat-costume.
+There is also a notable flashback sequence in “Seige” to the infamous masquerade scene where Thomas Wayne wore the original Bat-costume, which occurred before Bruce was born.

 –FLASHBACK: From Secret Origins Vol. 2 #13.
 A tuxedo-wearing Dick tries to fit in at a fancy society ball, hobnobbing with Bruce and other playboy-types, but it just ain’t his style nor his scene.